Proe Power Systems, LLC

 New Technology Using Conventional Engine Parts: The Proe Afterburning™ Cycle Engine uses simple, conventional, engine components to provide an engine having low fuel consumption while meeting 21st century environmental requirements.
 Although well suited to gasoline fuel, the cycle is ideal for alternative fuels such as CNG, Propane, Wood Chips, and Hydrogen.
 Powerplants using this cycle will soon become viable, low-cost, alternatives to fuel cells, diesel engines and gas turbine engines.

-Engine and its Proe 90TM recuperator can be manufactured in any machine shop capable
+components of both the Proe Afterburning™ Cycle Engine and its Proe 90TM recuperator can be manufactured

-of rebuilding an automobile engine.
-The simple construction allows small
+in any machine shop capable of rebuilding an automobile engine.
+The simple

-manufacturers to effectively enter the 21st century power market with minimal
+construction allows small manufacturers to effectively enter the 21st century

-new investment while still producing powerplants
+power market with minimal new investment while still producing powerplants

 having efficiency and emissions performance competitive with fuel cells or microturbines.